-The surgeon inserts a very thin tube (laparoscope), which has a tiny video camera and a light, into the abdomen through a cannula (a hollow instrument).
+- The surgeon inserts a very thin tube (laparoscope), which has a tiny video camera and light, into the abdomen through a cannula (a hollow instrument).

 - The surgeon can view the inside of the abdomen, magnified, on a monitor.

 - Tiny instruments respond to the movements of the surgeon's hands, and the appendix is removed through small abdominal incisions.

-If the appendix has ruptured and infection has spread, or if there is an abscess, a larger incision will be made so that the area inside the abdominal cavity can be cleaned.
+If the patient has the following issues then a larger incision will be made so that the area inside the abdominal cavity can be cleaned: